mIRC-Scripters/mirckb/docs/source/commands/ialfill.rst

 /ialfill
 ========

-The **/ialfill** command fills the IAL by sending a /WHO #channel to the server and processing the WHO reply.
+The **ialfill** command fills the IAL by sending a /WHO #channel to the server and processing the WHO reply.

 Synopsis
 --------